 “I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.”
 (Ezekiel 36:25)

 A mikvah was often a body of natural water such as a river, lake, spring, or any naturally fed gathering of water.

-Recent archaeological digs in Israel have revealed several mikvot (plural) in the Second Temple compound, as well as in the Judean desert, built by the Qumran community (The Essenes).
+Archaeological digs in Israel have revealed several of these man-made mikvot (plural) in the second temple compound, as well as in the Judean desert, built by the Qumran community (the Essenes).

-Modern-day visitors to Jerusalem can see the remains of these ritual baths throughout the Southern Wall excavations.
-There are immersion baths at Massada, at the Herodian, at Qumran, and all over the Land of Israel.
+Modern-day visitors to Jerusalem can see the remains of these ritual baths near the Southern Wall excavations.
+Immersion baths have also been uncovered at Masada, at the Herodian, and all over the Land of Israel.